citygml4j/citygson/README.md

 interface to CityJSON data by defining Java objects for all JSON elements in CityJSON.
 Moreover, it offers a simple mechanism to register additional user-defined Java objects for mapping CityJSON Extensions.

-**NOTE:** citygson is in **maintenance mode** with no significant active development planned.
-It is not updated with new features but at most receives critical bug fixes. citygson was mainly developed for citygml4j v2.
+:information_source: citygson is in **maintenance mode** with no significant active development planned.
+Existing bugs will be fixed, but large new features will likely not be added. citygson was mainly developed for citygml4j v2.
 The latest [citygml4j v3](https://github.com/citygml4j/citygml4j) brings its own serialization module for the CityJSON encoding and, thus, is not dependent on citygson anymore.